mrsi-cerl/mrsi-gatsby/src/content/coe-tcx/ptc.md

 ## About

-The Paint Technology Center Technical Center of Expertise (PTC-TCX) is assigned to the Construction Engineering Research Laboratories in Champaign, IL.
+The Paint Technology Center Technical Center of Expertise (PTC-TCX) is assigned to ERDC’s Construction Engineering Research Laboratory in Champaign, Illinois.
 Expertise in areas related to paints and coatings, including corrosion mitigation techniques and high-performance polymer materials, is also available from other personnel at this location.
 The Paint Technology Center TCX maintains state-of-the-art technical expertise regarding all types of paints and coatings for use on Army military and civil works facilities

  ## Section Heading